pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Similarly, if an action is too much likely to fail, the scenarist should just
+said it is impossible, and give the player the opportunity to do something
-said it is impossible.
-If the protagonist insist to do it, just decide it is a
+else.
+If the protagonist insist to do it, just decide it is a failure and jump
-failure and skip the second step.
-This "Impossibility" veto must be used
+at the step n.4.
+This "Impossibility" veto must be used judiciously and
-judiciously and sparingly.
+sparingly.

 ```
 Alice: Anne is angry, she want to break the wall with a punch.
 I use the